Thalla/GeneticSimulations/README.md

 In the case of questions and/or comments, which are highly appreciated, write to temerita16@gmail.com .

+## Project Description
+It can be assumed that the first genetic code didn’t have the high structure of today’s code but a more random structure.
+A random structure means that today’s stable aaRS feedback loop hasn’t been stable in early evolution.
+The given aaRSs didn’t support their own reproduction but the production of other kinds of aaRSs.
+This behaviour is founded in an ambiguous genetic code and it is unclear how ambiguity and therefore a stable feedback cycle evolved.
+This project assumes that the aaRS feedback loop was an important driver of genetic code evolution.
+This repository provides the opportunity to run customized simulations of the aaRS feedback loop to receive genetic code fitness data that can be analysed further.
+The simulation is based on a mathematically described model.

+## How to start
-Running the main method of object Simulator with an empty args parameter results in a couple of simulations and the results are saved in the subfolder "SimulationResults".
+To get a first impression run the main method of object Simulator with an empty args parameter.
+This results in a couple of simulations and the results are saved in the subfolder "SimulationResults" in the project folder.

 ## Parameter descriptions
 - **basePath:** path were the folders with the results of the simulation are created